PostHog/posthog.com/contents/blog/turning-engineers-into-product-people.md

 ---
 By: [Mohammed Shehu](https://twitter.com/shehuphd), Content Lead @ PostHog

-The worst thing you can do to an engineer is micromanage their every move.
-Not giving an engineer the space to contribute and execute their own ideas spells death for any startup that wants to attract and retain the best engineers.
+Great engineers will either get autonomy at your company, or they'll get it somewhere else.
+Our engineers are encouraged to think about the _what_ and _why_ of what they're building - not just the _how_.

 <iframe src="https://giphy.com/embed/SjT8hpyb5t0svSneVW" width="480" height="242" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/wolfentertainment-svu-law-and-order-svu22-SjT8hpyb5t0svSneVW">via GIPHY</a></p>

-At PostHog, one of our core values is autonomy.
-New people are usually surprised by the lack of [micromanagement](https://posthog.com/handbook/company/management), onerous KPIs, and [death by meetings](https://posthog.com/blog/meetings).
-Rather, we run two-week sprints where everyone decides what they’re going to work on for the next 14 days and do a retrospective session at the end of each sprint.
+At PostHog, new people are usually surprised by the lack of [micromanagement](https://posthog.com/handbook/company/management), onerous KPIs, and [death by meetings](https://posthog.com/blog/meetings).
+Rather, we run two-week sprints where everyone decides what they’re going to work on for the next 14 days following a retrospective at the end of each sprint.
 New problems are usually discovered and solved during each sprint that weren’t originally planned for, such as two of our main features - [session recording](https://posthog.com/product-features/session-recording) and [feature flags](https://posthog.com/product-features/feature-flags) - which were ideated during one of our hackathons.

 When you give engineers the freedom to play around with new ideas, magical things happen.

 <iframe src="https://giphy.com/embed/xT5LMqQREdsCvyYcsE" width="480" height="366" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-## Speed
+## Speed is more important than perfect planning

 At PostHog, your speed of iteration is key - we’d rather you move fast and break things (and fix them just as quickly) than spend eons working on the perfect solution to a problem.
-Product thinking means accepting that the product will never be perfect - and that’s ok.
-We also believe that the best way to become a great product manager is to build great products from the start, so we don’t give any special product training to new devs.
-However, we have a [generous budget](https://posthog.com/handbook/people/spending-money) for books, conferences, and outside training.
+Product thinking means accepting shipping small changes frequently will get you to the best result.

+We also believe that the best way to learn is by doing.
+Hence we don’t give any special product training to new devs before they start.
+However, we have a [generous budget](https://posthog.com/handbook/people/spending-money) for books, conferences, and outside training if someone wants further support.

 <iframe src="https://giphy.com/embed/DCj3Fg7MsO29nRGjJ6" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>